 Listen to them.
-One of the benefits I discovered of being a second wife was the ability to avoid mistakes made by the first wife.
-When divorced people date, their new partners are naturally curious on the reasons why their marriage crumbled.
-As I heard my husband’s side of the story, I learned a lot about what bothers him, what makes him feel suffocated, what makes him feel unsupported…I don’t wish divorce on anyone, but if you find yourself dating a divorcee, learn from their past.
+One of the benefits I discovered of being a second wife was the ability to know and avoid triggers or pet peeves.
+When divorced people date, their new partners are naturally curious on the reasons why their marriage failed.
+Through our conversations I learned about what bothers him, what makes him feel unsupported…I don’t wish divorce on anyone, but if you find yourself dating a divorcee, learn from their past.
 It can protect your future with them, and make for a very happy, healthy relationship.

 Romance them.
 As I said, second marriages have horrible statistics.
 Throw stepkids into the mix and the going gets even tougher.
 There I was, a googly eyed newlywed.
 Our first weekend as a married couple consisted of a Chuck E. Cheese playdate, folding clothes plastered with Ana and Elsa, and being woken up at the crack of dawn in my Victoria’s Secret silk white nightie.
 You see, not only was it my first weekend as a wife, it was my first weekend as an official Stepmom.
 I’ll tell you right now that no marriage can survive without romance.
 So get creative!
 Leave a sexy post-it note on their toothbrush, restock their favorite wine for the weekend, wake them up with a kiss before the kids come bursting through the door…whatever you do, don’t make a second marriage become second priority.